***COVID-19 update: Hanging Rock closed until further notice***

 Where else in Australia will you find the Black Hole of Calcutta, The Eagle, The Chapel and Lover’s Leap…let the secrets of Hanging Rock unfold before your eyes as you wind your way up to the pinnacle where spectacular views await.

-Hanging Rock is about discovery and the Hanging Rock Discovery Centre is the perfect place to start.
-Gain a fascinating background on the area’s history, mystery and geology with hands-on interpretive displays and informative panels.
+Hands-on interpretive displays and informative panels in the Hanging Rock Discovery Centre provide a fascinating background on the history, mystery and geology of the Rock.

-Please note: Separate entry fees apply on specific event days such as race meetings, concerts and the Macedon Ranges & District Motor Club Car Display Day as well as other selected events.
+*Separate entry fees apply on specific event days such as race meetings, concerts and Macedon Ranges District Motor Club Car Display Day as well as other selected events.

-Do you visit Hanging Rock regularly?
-Why not purchase an annual pass which allows you access to the reserve during normal opening hours everyday, except Christmas day and major event days.
-Click here to download the form.
+Plan to visit often?
+Purchase a Hanging Rock annual pass which allows you access to the reserve during normal opening hours every day, except Christmas Day and major event days.

 Open daily (Except Christmas Day)